Members of the city's newest cab company, Yellowknife Cab Ltd., outside municipal hall Monday, March 11th. Emelie Peacock photo

 “It’s exciting, a new cab company, but my number one question is how come you weren’t here like eight weeks ago?,” Councillor Niels Konge asked.
 He says less than a month to get the approval is far too short for the city.

-President of Yellowknife Taxi Ltd. Sibhat Berhane says the company sent a letter to the mayor weeks ago about this issue.
+President of Yellowknife Cab Ltd. Sibhat Berhane says the company sent a letter to the mayor weeks ago about this issue.
 “We’re doing our due diligence…It’s not blaming anybody, but we did try and we’re here now.”

 Council will discuss Shannahan’s request at a committee meeting March 25th.